SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-eminaction/PROJECT_PRESENTATION.md

-# Create a Codewars Kata
+# How many vowels you got?
+ALOT! 👏

 Idea 💡: